LygutaKsusha/MLZoomCamp/Project/Middletearm_Project/README.md

 * `kitchen-images/notebooks.ipynb` - Jupyter notebook with the EDA and with the model training code and the submission code.
 * `kitchen-images/kaggel-submission.csv` - submission file
 * `Pipfile` - pipenv file
-* `Dockerfile` - docker file for the API and streamlit app
+* `Dockerfile` - Docker file for the API and application
-* `main.py` - API file which will run the model and return the prediction for web image.
+* `main.py` - API file that runs the model and returns prediction for the web image.
-* `streamlit.py` - streamlit app which will run the model and return the prediction for local image.
+* `streamlit.py` - Application that runs the model and returns the prediction for the local image.
 * `README.md` - Readme file

 # Traine the model:

 ## Build model with the script:
-Download the [data](https://www.kaggle.com/competitions/kitchen-images/data?select=images) and put images folder under kitchen-images folder.
+Download the [data](https://www.kaggle.com/competitions/kitchen-images/data?select=images) and put images under the kitchen-images folder.
 * `pipenv run python train.py` - train the model and save it in the models folder.

 # Tests with Docker: